canilbey/hyperion/docs/chat-conversation-engine/tasks.md

   - Design: Endpoint descriptions, input/output schemas, and error codes.
   - Dependencies: API implementation.

+## Configuration Management Tasks

+# The centralized Settings class integration is postponed for future development.
+All related tasks are removed from the current milestone.

 ## Dependencies
 - PostgreSQL or NoSQL database instance for chat/message data
 - Redis for session/context caching